 Cons for canoeing

-- Heavy, big and can be difficult to transport
+- Heavy, big and can be difficult to transport and store

 - It is initially difficult to master basic paddling skills – especially as a solo paddler